 Pour soup mixture over turkey and pasta.
 Be sure all pasta is covered.

-If using a liquid core electric skillet, cover and close vent.
-Set temperature to 200°F and simmer for 30 minutes.
+If using a skillet, cover, and simmer for 30 minutes.
 Do NOT remove lid to peek.
 If baking, cover casserole with foil and cook in a pre-heated 375°F oven for 30 minutes.

 Garnish with finely chopped fresh parsley and additional parmesan cheese if desired.
 Serve with a garden salad and whole grain bread.
 Serves 4.